parca-dev/parca-agent/README.md

       --debuginfo-strip           Only upload information needed for
                                   symbolization.
 If false the exact binary the agent sees will be uploaded unmodified.
+      --debuginfo-upload-cache-duration=5m
+                                  The duration to cache debuginfo upload exists checks for.
 ```

 ### Cgroups